 Inner Work

-This approach invites a compassionate exploration of your inner landscape — including emotional patterns, embodied experience, imaginal material, and the deeper currents shaping your life.
-As these layers are met with care and presence, old patterns may soften, insight can emerge, and a more authentic sense of self may begin to take root.
+As these layers are met with care and presence, old patterns may soften, insight can emerge, and a more authentic self may begin to take root.

 Is it time to listen more deeply?